 With virtually no trees in Iceland, the light was generally quite bright at about EV 14, which could drop to around EV 12-13 with a polarising filter, if the sun were out, which it often was not!
 This means that 1/2s is not really possible (without using ND filters), as you cannot otherwise get the image dark enough.
 The options were therefore to use 1/8s or 1/4s, at my native ISO 64 or at the lower “ISO” 32, and with an aperture of f/16 to f/20, avoiding f/22 where diffraction does make the image a little softer.

 This first image at Gullfoss (Golden Falls) was on the first day, with just a splash of sunlight creating a marvellous rainbow in all the spray of the water – it lasted for only a few fleeting minutes.
-You can just see the people on the left to get some scale - it was huge and so powerful.
+You can just see a person at the edge to get some scale - it was huge and so powerful.
 This was taken at 29mm on my 24-70mm f/2.8 on a D810 at ISO 64, f/11 and 1/160s.

 The second image was at Hengifoss a few days later, with a much more arduous hike to get there, all up pretty steep hills and through rocky, wet streams – passing several other massive falls on the way too.
-You can also see people here in the middle to get some scale – the fall was a 120m drop on to a big pile of snow at the bottom.
+The fall was a 128m drop on to a big pile of snow at the bottom.
 This was taken with a tripod at 70mm, ISO 32, f/20 and 1/8s.

 Much more to come with dramatic volcanos, steaming geysers, mountains everywhere, mighty glaciers (nearly at sea level) that you can almost touch, icebergs, huge lakes, gushing rivers, enormous black sand beaches and massive surf – all of them completely deserted, generally.
 Oh, and wildlife everywhere too – lots of birds (artic terns, snipes & gulls), some seals and the occasional reindeer and whales.
 No sight though of the puffin or the only major land predator, the artic fox.